14 April 2026: EMTA Excellence in Music Awards Program Application Deadline

 - Essay Requirement:

 “Describe your musical goals in 500 words or less, detailing how music has impacted your life and what role it will play in your future.”
-You may include significant musical events, collaborations, teachers, or other meaningful experiences. - Performance/Interview:
+You may include significant musical events, collaborations, teachers, or other meaningful experiences. - Notes:

-Teacher Information and Requirements
+Teacher Requirements

-- Membership Requirement: Teachers must be EMTA members by
+- Membership Requirement:

-October 15, 2024,to enter students in the competition. - Student Eligibility: Teachers must instruct students in the performance category in which they are entered.
+Teachers must instruct students in the performance category in which they are entered.

-- Volunteer Commitment: Teachers entering students are required to volunteer at both the Musicianship Festival and the Excellence in Music Awards Program.
+Teachers entering students are required to volunteer at both the Musicianship Festival and the Excellence in Music Awards Program.

-May 17, 2025, unless excused due to significant life events (e.g., weddings, graduations).
-Event chairs should be informed as early as possible if an exception is needed. - Event Support: For maximum flexibility, all teachers should be available to judge.
+For maximum flexibility, all teachers should be available to judge.
 Those not assigned to judging will assist with event-related tasks, such as scheduling, paperwork, certificates, and checks.

-- Student Compliance: Teachers are responsible for ensuring that their students meet all EMTA participation and volunteer requirements.
+Teachers are responsible for ensuring that their students meet all EMTA participation and volunteer requirements.

-- Entry Limit: Teachers may enter up to two students per age category, with a maximum of four students across all categories.
+Teachers may enter up to two students per age category, with a maximum of four students across all categories.

 Judging Information and Requirements

-- Categories: Judges will assess all categories together, including instrumental, voice, and composition.
+Judges will assess all categories together, including instrumental, voice, and composition.

 Who was Dr. Joan E. Brown?